Tomb of the Roaring Lions: Discovery

-“The entrance is a long corridor and the door is arched, as is usually the case in Etruscan tomb architecture of the early 7th century BC.
+“The entrance is a long corridor, and the door is arched, as is usually the case in Etruscan tomb architecture of the early 7th century BC.
 The door was still sealed by the original tufa blocks, even though a few on the top had been removed, indicating that the tomb was not intact”.

 The tomb was found to be 3.5 metres long and 3.75 metres wide.
-The entrance wall featured a badly preserved fresco painting of two water birds, however it was the rear wall, depicting the lions that was most notable.
+The entrance wall featured a badly preserved fresco painting of two water birds; it was the rear wall, depicting the lions, that was most notable.
 Each lion is around 40 cm long.
 They are painted in black jagged outlines, with prominent, red mouths.
 Their mouths are open with sharp teeth, as if roaring.
-The heads are engorged in size in comparison to the rest of the body, while they have large hindlegs and erect, pointed tales.
+The heads are engorged in size in comparison to the rest of the body, while they have large hind legs and erect, pointed tails.
 They are depicted in a caricature-like way and are not a realistic portrayal of a lion.
 Above the lions are two rows of four aquatic birds.
-While all aquatic birds have been drawn with the same outline, some differences can be distinguished – for example one has wings, while another is depicted with a chequerboard pattern.
+While all aquatic birds have been drawn with the same outline, some differences can be distinguished – for example, one has wings, while another is depicted with a chequered pattern.

 Context

 The Etruscans were a cultural group who inhabited central Italy from around the 8th to the 3rd century BCE.
-Unlike other civilisations around the time they were not controlled by a single city or leader, but rather existed as a series of interacting cities with Veii, the city located in close proximity to the Tomb of the Roaring Lions, considered a major hub.
-The Etruscans are most well known for their art including the wall frescos frequently found within tombs, as well as their terracotta pottery.
+Unlike other civilisations around the time they were not controlled by a single city or leader, but rather existed as a series of interacting cities with Veii, the city located in proximity to the Tomb of the Roaring Lions, considered a major hub.
+The Etruscans are most well known for their art, including the wall frescos frequently found within tombs, as well as their terracotta pottery.
 They were also known for their intense respect for religion.
 They held strong religious beliefs and were known to practice divination as well as engage in elaborate rituals.
 The Etruscans were expelled from Rome in 509BCE, while the cities of Veii, Capena, Sutri and Nepet were absorbed by the Roman empire in around 300BCE.